-- The details "right", "left", "front" and "rear" always refer to the vehicle in direction of travel.
+- ▷ The details "right", "left", "front" and "rear" always refer to the vehicle in direction of travel. - ▷ All dimensions and weight details are "approximate". - > The metric specifications are binding for physical dimensions.

-Should the vehicle be subjected to damage due to a failure to follow the instructions in this instruction manual, then the warranty claim is deemed invalid
+Should the vehicle be subjected to damage due to a failure to follow the instructions in this instruction manual, then the warranty claim is deemed invalid.